Grant Recipients

 Casa Esperanza: Conexiones Transportation Project – $59,309

-Casa Esperanza is seeking to replace their current van, which has had mechanical issues.
-Moneys would assist with covering the cost for them to purchase a new van, increasing the transportation services for their patients seeking treatment.
+Casa Esperanza used these funds to replace their van, which had had mechanical issues, and increase the transportation services for their patients seeking treatment.

 Chelmsford Senior Center: Stay at Home- $50,000

-This funding will assist in providing Hoarding Disorder training for the 19 core members of the Resource Network in home assessment evaluations, occupant housing disorder cognitive coaching, and harm reduction procedures.
-The core members will, in turn, train volunteers.
-Some funds will be used for conducting Buried in Treasures/Cognitive Behavior Therapy workshops by staff.
-Additional funds will be used to assist housing disorder residents in an organized home harm reduction schedule that may include cleaning, discarding, dumpster rental, and temporary housing until the home can be brought up to safety code.
-Remaining funds will be spent to work towards reducing stigma and educating family members and the public about hoarding disorder, and sensitivity training for first responders when entering a housing disorder home.
+This funding assisted in providing Hoarding Disorder training for the 19 core members of the Resource Network in home assessment evaluations, occupant housing disorder cognitive coaching, and harm reduction procedures.
+The core members in turn, trained volunteers.
+Some funds were also used for conducting Buried in Treasures/Cognitive Behavior Therapy workshops by staff.

 Community Teamwork Inc.: Youth Services Family Foundations Program – $20,000